-Mr. Allen has extensive experience in international dispute resolution.
+In addition, Mr. Allen has extensive experience in international dispute resolution.
 He has represented governments and stakeholders in disputes before the World Trade Organization, and acted as counsel for clients in complex, high-stakes international arbitration matters.
-He is one of few practitioners to have experience both negotiating investment treaty provisions and acting as counsel in disputes arising under such treaties.
+While at USTR, he helped develop written submissions on behalf of the U.S. government in investment treaty disputes, and is one of the few practitioners to have experience in both negotiating investment treaty provisions and acting as counsel in disputes arising under such treaties.

 Prior to joining USTR, Mr. Allen practiced with other prominent law firms, including for seven years at a firm in Geneva, Switzerland.

 Mr. Allen’s dispute settlement experience prior to joining Skadden includes: